(1300 292 371)

 Transport layer security is a widely adopted security protocol designed to facilitate privacy and data security for communications over the internet.

-An IPsec mode that provides a secure connection between two endpoints by encapsulating an IP payload.
+An Internet Protocol security (IPsec) mode that provides a secure connection between two endpoints by encapsulating an IP payload.

-Trend Micro is a multinational cyber security and defence company with global headquarters in Tokyo, Japan.
-The company develops enterprise security software for servers, containers, and cloud computing environments, networks, and end points.
+A multinational cyber security and defence company with global headquarters in Japan.
+The company develops enterprise security software for servers, containers, and cloud computing environments, networks and end points.

 A type of malware or virus disguised as legitimate software, which is used to hack into the victim's computer.